yusukebe/hono-vite-react-stack/README.md

 # hono-vite-react-stack

+> [!CAUTION]
+> This library is deprecated.
+Please use [vite-ssr-components](https://github.com/yusukebe/vite-ssr-components) instead for a more modern and efficient approach to SSR with Vite.
+>
+> See the [Migration Guide](#migration-to-vite-ssr-components) below for instructions on how to migrate.

+---

 **_hono-vite-react-stack_** is a Vite plugin for creating web apps that run on Cloudflare Workers using Hono and React.
 The stack consists of the following.

 - **Hono** - Web application framework for server-side rendering with React.
 It is also possible to create APIs.